 Corporate debt securities are fixed-income securities issued by businesses.
 Notes, bonds, debentures and commercial paper are the most prevalent types of corporate debt securities.
-The Fund may also purchase interests in bank loans to companies.
-The credit risk of corporate debt securities vary widely among issuers.
+The credit risks of corporate debt securities vary widely among issuers.

 In addition, the credit risk of an issuer's debt security may vary based on its priority for repayment.
 For example, higher ranking ("senior") debt securities have a higher priority than lower ranking ("subordinated") securities.
 This means that the issuer might not make payments on subordinated securities while continuing to make payments on senior securities.
 In addition, in the event of bankruptcy, holders of senior securities may receive amounts otherwise payable to the holders of subordinated securities.
-Some subordinated securities, such as trust-preferred and capital securities notes, also permit the issuer to defer payments under certain circumstances.
+Some subordinated securities, such as trust preferred and capital securities notes, also permit the issuer to defer payments under certain circumstances.
 For example, insurance companies issue securities known as surplus notes that permit the insurance company to defer any payment that would reduce its capital below regulatory requirements.